liampshaw/pangraph_annotations/README.md

 ![](images/bandage_screenshot.png)

 The `eptA` gene spans across this region, leading to fragmentation when mapped onto the pangraph.

-### Possible reasons for fragmentation
+### Reducing fragmentation

-The difference in genome structure *within* a gene might be caused by sequence divergence leading to splitting of pancontigs.
-In fact, inspecting pancontigs `TMJJAHMODI` and `SIPWJSWAVJ`, both are 211bp long.
+A difference in genome structure *within* a gene might be caused by sequence divergence leading to splitting of pancontigs.
+In fact, inspecting pancontigs `TMJJAHMODI` and `SIPWJSWAVJ`, both are 211bp long, which suggests this is the case.

 If we rerun pangraph with increased divergence tolerance (`-s` parameter), we may reduce fragmentation: